operator-framework/operator-lifecycle-manager/doc/design/subscription-config.md

 ### Volumes

-The `Volumes` field defines a list of [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) that must exist on the Pod created by OLM.
+The `volumes` field defines a list of [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) that must exist on the Pod created by OLM.

 > Note: Volumes defined here will overwrite existing Volumes of the same name.

 ### VolumeMounts

-The `VolumeMounts` field defines a list of [volumeMounts](https://kubernetes.io/docs/concepts/storage/volumes/) that must exist in all containers in the Pod created by OLM.
+The `volumeMounts` field defines a list of [VolumeMounts](https://kubernetes.io/docs/concepts/storage/volumes/) that must exist in all containers in the Pod created by OLM.
 If a `volumeMount` references a `volume` that does not exist, OLM will fail to deploy the operator.

 > Note: VolumeMounts defined here will overwrite existing VolumeMounts of the same name.

-#### Volume/VolumeMounts Example
+#### Example

-Mount a ConfigMap as a Volume that contains configuration information.
+Mount a ConfigMap as a Volume that contains configuration information that can change default Operator behavior.
 Modifications to the content of the ConfigMap should appear within the container's VolumeMount.

 ```
 kind: Subscription